StoneShark/CSPSolver/README.md

 - IfThen
 - XOR
 - NXOR

+Constraints that behave somewhat like sets are available.
+These allow constraining the number of values assigned to a group of variables:

+- ExactlyNIn
+- AtLeastNIn
+- AtMostNIN
+- AtLeastNNotIn

 Additionally, a grouping of constraints may be applied with list constraints.
 The constraints are ANDed in a CSP; these constraints allow creating ORed relationships.
 List constraints should not be used if the problem can stated without them; they do not support preprocessing, forward checking, or arc consistency checking.